Asian Elephant

 Genetic Threat from Extirpation of Small Populations

-Elephants confined to smaller populations as a result of habitat loss are at a higher risk of becoming wiped out due to natural disasters, disease, inbreeding, and more.
+Elephants confined to smaller populations as a result of habitat loss are at a higher risk of becoming wiped out due to disasters, disease, inbreeding, and more.

 Human-Elephant Conflict